Test Code BGA Beta-Galactosidase, Leukocytes

 Testing Algorithm

-See Lysosomal Storage Disorders Diagnostic Algorithm, Part 1
+For information see Lysosomal Disorders Diagnostic Algorithm, Part 1.